riyasunn/Personal-Web/content/blogs/blog1.md

 slug: 'my-understanding-of-the-relationship-between-html-css-java-script-and-react'
 ---

 The top of the pyramid is built by adding building blocks from the bottom.
-Similarly, the basic layer of the front-end consists of HTML, CSS, and JavaScript.
+Similarly, in modern web development, the foundation of front-end development is built upon three pillars: HTML, CSS, and JavaScript.

-HTML determines the structure of the web page, just like a house contains a living room, bedroom, bathroom, etc.
+HTML provides the structure of a webpage, just like a house containing a living room, bedroom, bathroom, and so on.
 CSS determines the style of the web page, such as white kitchen walls and pink bedroom walls.

-The most amazing part is JavaScript.
-It can make the house fully functional, such as turning on the lights or boiling water through an outlet.
-Thus, JavaScript allows you to implement complex features on a website.
+The most amazing part is JavaScript, it adds functionality to the webpage, allowing it to respond dynamically to user interactions; to follow the example above, it can make the house fully functional, such as you can turn on the lights or boil water in this house.

-After learning the basics mentioned above, you can already make a web page.
-However, if you want to enhance the user experience, you need to learn more.
+However, to enhance the user experience, additional knowledge is required, this is where React and JavaScript library comes in.

-React is a JavaScript library built on top of JavaScript, which brings several advantages to web developers.
-For example, React is used to build single-page applications, which make websites faster and provide better user experiences.
-React can also create reusable UI components, allowing you to build a website like Lego blocks.
-React introduced JSX, which allows you to use HTML and JavaScript together.
+React brings several advantages to web developers.
+For example, React simplifies the development of single-page applications, which makes the website faster and provides better user experiences.
+React enables developers to create reusable UI components, which makes developers build a website as easy as playing with Lego blocks.
+JSX also introduced by React, allows developers to use HTML and JavaScript together.

-Furthermore, React itself is continuously evolving, from one-way data flow at the beginning to centralized state management, which makes it easier for developers to manage state (which will be discussed in the next blog).

-The purpose of technology development is to make things easier.
-As people become more accustomed to using reusable components, more CSS libraries like Styled-components are created.
-Styled-components are not only reusable but also allow you to write CSS in JavaScript.

-In conclusion, as time goes on, technology will continue to evolve rapidly, but it will all be developed based on HTML, CSS, and JavaScript.
+As React evolves, it continues to introduce new features, such as centralized state management, which simplifies the control of an application's state.

+In conclusion, the purpose of technology development is to make things easier, no matter how web technology evolves, HTML, CSS, and JavaScript will remain the fundamental building blocks of front-end development.